pratheeshsuvarna/Despotify/README.md

 Spotify like Website

 ## Info
-This Project is a mini project of Spotify like website.
+This Project is a mini project of Spotify like website using Angularjs and PHP.

 ## Steps
 You can download the zip file and place it in the root or server directory.